 Boost Your Retirement

-Charitable giving is always a hot topic this time of year.
+Charitable giving is always a hot topic around this time of year.
 From a tax standpoint, you only benefit if you itemize your deductions each year.
 If you fall into this category or think you might, it’s a good time to start cleaning out your closets.

-There’s just one stipulation.
+There is one stipulation.
 The donation must be made to a qualified organization.
 If you aren’t sure your charity of choice qualifies, just ask.
 Or, use the IRS Select Check Tool to search for qualified organizations in your area.

-Lastly, if you aren’t sure about something, talk to your financial professional or tax pro now and get everything squared away before year-end.
+Lastly, if you aren’t sure about something, talk to your financial or tax pro now and get everything squared away before year-end.
 Once January 1 rolls around, it will be too late.